slerman12/Help-me/2-Opposing-views.md

 ## Additional details for part 2

-1. TO DO: See if I can locate the discharge papers that said the outpatient doctor would wean me off the benzos.
+1. TO DO: See if I can locate the discharge papers that said the outpatient doctor will wean me off the benzos.
 2. TO DO: Add how Aetna (the University-provided health insurance) did it again, with a photo of the huge bills they suddenly started sending me 10 months into therapy for my psychologist.

 ## Additional details for part 3